Paracetamol: Pharmacokinetics

 After being taken by mouth, paracetamol is rapidly absorbed from the small intestine, while absorption from the stomach is negligible.
 Thus, the rate of absorption depends on stomach emptying.
-Food slows the stomach emptying and absorption, but the total amount absorbed stays the same.
+Food slows the stomach's emptying and absorption, but the total amount absorbed stays the same.
 In the same subjects, the peak plasma concentration of paracetamol was reached after 20 minutes when fasting versus 90 minutes when fed.
-High carbohydrate, but not high protein or high fat, food decreases paracetamol peak plasma concentration by four times.
+High carbohydrate (but not high protein or high fat) food decreases paracetamol peak plasma concentration by four times.
 Even in the fasting state, the rate of absorption of paracetamol is variable and depends on the formulation, with maximum plasma concentration being reached after 20 minutes to 1.5 hours.

 Paracetamol's bioavailability is dose-dependent: it increases from 63% for 500 mg dose to 89% for 1000 mg dose.
 Its plasma terminal elimination half-life is 1.9–2.5 hours, and volume of distribution is roughly 50 L. Protein binding is negligible, except under the conditions of overdose, when it may reach 15–21%.
 The concentration in serum after a typical dose of paracetamol usually peaks below 30 μg/mL (200 μmol/L).
 After 4 hours, the concentration is usually less than 10 μg/mL (66 μmol/L).

 Paracetamol is metabolized primarily in the liver, mainly by glucuronidation and sulfation, and the products are then eliminated in the urine (see the Scheme on the right).
 Only 2–5% of the drug is excreted unchanged in the urine.
 Glucuronidation by UGT1A1 and UGT1A6 accounts for 50–70% of the drug metabolism.
 Additional 25–35% of paracetamol is converted to sulfate by sulfation enzymes SULT1A1, SULT1A3, and SULT1E1.

-A minor metabolic pathway (5-15%) of oxidation by cytochrome P450 enzymes, mainly by CYP2E1, forms a toxic metabolite known as NAPQI (N-acetyl-p-benzoquinone imine).
+A minor metabolic pathway (5–15%) of oxidation by cytochrome P450 enzymes, mainly by CYP2E1, forms a toxic metabolite known as NAPQI (N-acetyl-p-benzoquinone imine).
 NAPQI is responsible for the liver toxicity of paracetamol.
 At usual doses of paracetamol, NAPQI is quickly detoxified by conjugation with glutathione.
 The non-toxic conjugate APAP-GSH is taken up in the bile and further degraded to mercapturic and cysteine conjugates that are excreted in the urine.
-In overdose, glutathione is depleted by the large amount of formed NAPQI, and NAPQI binds to mitochondria proteins of the liver cells causing oxidative stress and toxicity.
+In overdose, glutathione is depleted by a large amount of formed NAPQI, and NAPQI binds to mitochondria proteins of the liver cells causing oxidative stress and toxicity.

 Yet another minor but important direction of metabolism is deacetylation of 1–2% of paracetamol to form p-aminophenol. p-Aminophenol is then converted in the brain by fatty acid amide hydrolase into AM404, a compound that may be partially responsible for the analgesic action of paracetamol.